 Component 1 – Knowledge Creation and Dissemination: Research institutes, universities, national climate technology centres, national designated entities, and other relevant institutions are eligible following the modalities indicated in each call for proposals.
 The institutions will be awarded a research grant or will enter in a contractual agreement with the AfDB to produce specific research and knowledge work.

 Component 2 -Support to Policy and Institutional Reform: All public sector entities of sub-Saharan African countries and sub-regional institutions (such as Regional Economic Communities and their institutions) are eligible for support.
 Technical Assistance for Policy and Institutional support is delivered through a set of pre-selected consultancy firms that have entered in a framework contract agreement with the AfDB.
 The firms - three for adaptation and three for mitigation - will respond in short time to requests for proposals from the AfDB and the selected one will provide Technical Assistance to the beneficiary.

-Component 3 - Programs and Projects: Both public and private sector entities are eligible and are evaluated on the basis of: a) the availability of an initial assessment indicating the technical, economic, commercial/financial, environmental and social soundness of the proposed investment project; b) confirmation that the investment is a government priority; and c) potential impact on climate change and technology transfer.
+Component 3 – Program and Project Support: Both public and private sector entities are eligible and are evaluated on the basis of: a) the availability of an initial assessment indicating the technical, economic, commercial/financial, environmental and social soundness of the proposed investment project; b) confirmation that the investment is a government priority; and c) potential impact on climate change and technology transfer.
 The Technical Assistance for Programs and Projects is delivered through external consultancy firms or individuals selected following the AfDB procedures.